collective/redturtle.custommenu.factories/README.txt

 * localization
 * javascript features for managing entries
 * code needs refactoring
-* compatibility with Plone 4
+* compatibility and tests with Plone 4
+* think about inherit customizations not only from portal root